Hombre2014/Portfolio-tracker/README.md

 ## Description

-Record all your transactions and watch your portfolio performance in real time.
-It gives you detailed individual stock and total portfolio value, daily profit/loss, percentage profit/loss, realized profit/loss and transactions cost.
+Record all your transactions and watch your portfolio performance in real-time.
+It gives you detailed individual stock and total portfolio value, daily profit/loss, percentage profit/loss, realized profit/loss, and transaction cost.
-You can create multiple portfolios and track the investments per each portfolio, but also have the big picture.
+You can create multiple portfolios and track the investments per portfolio but also have the big picture.
 See your total Net Worth.
-What is your gain today as a dollar value and as a percentage.
+What is your gain today as a dollar value and as a percentage?
 Get detailed information about your portfolio stocks (US market only).
-Read the latest company news and announcements, look for the insider tradings and the company's earnings surprises.
+Read the latest company news and announcements, and look for insider trading and the company's earnings surprises.

 ## Live demo